Skip to main content

 Allocated to Customer B2006585

-Table 22: Planned Production Output for a multiple customer scenario
+Table 13: Planned Production Output for a multiple customer scenario

-Since sharing data on a horizontal level is critical from a legal perspective a supplier MUST make sure that the data he provides to a customer does not include information that allows conclusions about a competitor.
+Since sharing data on a horizontal level is critical from a legal perspective a supplier must make sure that the data he provides to a customer does not include information that allows conclusions about a competitor.
 This standard does not and cannot check data for being legally compliant on a semantic and technical level.
-Therefore, each user MUST make sure to comply with applicable laws when providing information.
-For the allocation of Planned Production Output data to a specific partner, it is RECOMMENDED to evaluate the following proposals:
+Therefore, each user must make sure to comply with applicable laws when providing information.
+For the allocation of Planned Production Output data to a specific partner, it is recommended to evaluate the following proposals:

 Derive from orders or call-offs that have been received: